pinalikefruit/pinalikefruit.github.io/_attack_vectors/governance-attacks.md

     * **Vote Locking**: Require users to lock their governance tokens for the duration of the voting and execution period.
 This introduces a real economic cost and risk for an attacker, as they cannot simply borrow and return tokens in a single transaction.

-2. **Enforce Mandatory TimelocksEnforce**
+2. **Enforce Mandatory Timelocks Enforce**
 A non-bypassable delay between when a proposal passes and when it can be executed.
 A timelock of 2-7 days gives the community time to analyze the proposal's code, react to any malicious intent, and exit the protocol if necessary.
 Emergency tracks should be used with extreme caution, if at all.

 3. **Limit Governance Power**
 Strictly scope what governance can and cannot do.
 For example, governance should be able to change protocol fees but should never have the power to arbitrarily upgrade contracts or directly access user funds in unrelated vaults.
 This limits the blast radius of a successful attack.

 4. **Use Battle-Tested Frameworks**
-Implement governance using robust, audited frameworks like OpenZeppelin Governor (based on Compound's proven model).
+Implement governance using robust, audited frameworks like [OpenZeppelin Governor](https://docs.openzeppelin.com/contracts/5.x/api/governance) (based on Compound's proven model).
 These have built-in protections and follow best practices.

 5. **Implement Procedural Safeguards & Verification**